davidkhala/delphi-fabric/README.md

 - chaincode uninstall
 - use path.resolve to replace `${path}/filename`
 - /common/docker/install.sh ::suDocker problem: gpasswd -a $USER docker <The user object here is 'root' when sudo, not the original 'david'>
-- swarm mode : network server to manage ip:hostname and deploy contraints
+- swarm mode : network server to manage ip:hostname and deploy constraints
+- stress test in nodejs